 - The SENDCo will also check your child’s progress in English and Maths to include any intervention work too.
 Additionally other relevant subjects will also be checked.

 - Regular book scrutiny and lesson observations will be carried out by the SENDCo, Heads of Department and members of the Senior Leadership Team to ensure that the needs of all children are met and that the quality of teaching and learning is high.

 - At the end of each key stage (i.e. at the end year 6), all children are required to be formally assessed using Standard Assessment Tests (SATS).
-The Academy follows Government. guidelines as to which pupils will be entered for these formal tests and which pupils will need special exam arrangements.
+The Academy follows Government guidelines as to which pupils will be entered for these formal tests and which pupils will need special exam arrangements.

-- If a pupil has not made expected progress over 4 terms the pupil will have a Personal Education Plan drawn up.
+- If a pupil has not made expected progress over two terms the pupil will have a Personal Education Plan drawn up.

 How do I know that the teachers are able to support my child?